spaed

 - **output_file** - File to save table of segmented domains in csv format. (default spaed_predictions.csv)

 - **fasta_path** - Path to fasta file or folder containing fasta files.
-If specified, spaed will save the sequences corresponding to predicted domains into a new fasta file named "spaed_predicted_domains.faa" in the same output folder as output_file.
+If specified, spaed will save the sequences corresponding to predicted domains,linkers and disordered regions into new fasta files named "spaed_predicted_{seq_type}.faa" in the same output folder as output_file.
 Ensure fasta names or headers correspond to entries in pae files.

 - **RATIO_NUM_CLUSTERS** - Maximum number of clusters initially generated by hierarchical clustering corresponds to len(protein) // RATIO_NUM_CLUSTERS.
 (Default 10).
 For a protein 400 residues long, 40 clusters will be generated.